servicecatalog/documentation/README.md

 * [Amazon Web Services Integration](Development/oscm-app-aws/doc/en/AWSIntegration.pdf): A PDF manual for operators describing how to offer and use virtual servers controlled by the Amazon Elastic Compute Cloud Web service through services in OSCM.
 * [Microsoft Azure Integration](Development/oscm-app-azure/doc/en/AzureIntegration.pdf): A PDF manual for operators describing how to offer and use virtual systems controlled by Microsoft Azure through services in OSCM.
 * [OpenStack Integration](Development/oscm-app-openstack/doc/en/OSIntegration.pdf): A PDF manual for operators describing how to offer and use virtual systems controlled by OpenStack through services in OSCM.
+* [Shell Integration](Development/oscm-app-shell/doc/en/ShellIntegration.pdf): A PDF manual for operators describing how to use Shell scripts through services in OSCM.
 * [VMware vSphere Integration](Development/oscm-app-vmware/doc/en/VMWareIntegration.pdf): A PDF manual for operators describing how to offer and use virtual systems controlled by VMware vSphere services in OSCM.
 * [Online Help](Development/oscm-doc-user/resources/help/en/helpcontent_webif.htm/): Online help pages describing how to work with the administration portal of OSCM.
 The online help is intended for and available to everybody working with the administration portal.